MissouriState-CSC515-Spring2020/jlhorton72-project/readme.md

-# Repository for class project
+# Repository for first version single page app

+`npm install` will make sure its set up.

 `npm run build` builds the application to `public/bundle.js`, along with a sourcemap file for debugging.